itsapumpkinpie/restaurant-site-frontend/README.md

 ⚠️ **ONGOING DEVELOPMENT** ⚠️

-`restaurant-site-frontend` is a web application for a restaurant with a menu and the ability to leave a review.
+`restaurant-site-frontend` is a web application for an italian restaurant with a menu and the ability to leave a review.
 You can follow the updates https://itsapumpkinpie.github.io/restaurant-site-frontend/